wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 ### Event.AddToGoogleCalendar

-Displays the event add to Google calendar link with customizable rendering.
+Displays link to add the event to Google calendar.

 **Props**